-Transplanting seedlings into the ground is a lot of fun, you get an instant garden to enjoy.
-As a new gardener we’d recommend to start with seedlings from a greenhouse, once you get some experience, then you would feel more confident in starting seeds yourself.
+Transplanting seedlings into the ground is fun; you get an instant garden to enjoy.
+As a new gardener, we’d recommend starting with seedlings from a garden center; once you get some experience, you will feel more confident starting seeds yourself.

 We cover transplanting tomatoes and cucumbers separately since those plants are a bit different, just follow the links.
 Also if you got multiple plants in one seedling, we have an extra blog post for that as well.